Travel Tips for preschool kids – Pros and cons

 Where you’re going, staying, what you’re going to see etc. Encourage your preschooler to ask questions and express how they feel about the travel experience, as well as what they’d like to experience and why.

-Encourage kids to help you plan
+2. Encourage the kids to help you plan

 We browse books, magazines and websites with our girls to get their input into the travel planning.
 We’ve been looking at RV’s together and they let us know which ones they like best and why they’d feel most comfortable in them.